jamitag/COVID-19-data/README.md

 ## Bugs

-Error - invalid url
-Solution - Using the api documentation, copy and past correct format

-Error - within url “number=id” required to produce number of results.
-Wouldn’t work until using ‘&’ after ’10’ Solution - Found solution within documentation

-Error - Using the recommended ‘Pip3 freeze > requirements.txt’ command to populate requirements.txt did work as expected resulting in Heroku unable to display application.
+Error - Using the recommended ‘Pip3 freeze > requirements.txt’ command to populate requirements.txt did not work as expected resulting in Heroku unable to display application.

 Solution - Copied requests file from the Love Sandwiches project which solved the issue.

-Error - When testing the programme I noticed that there was an issue inputting certain types of cuisine.
-Sometimes when I input ‘british’ I will receive a list of recipes as expected and sometimes I will receive an error message.
-I was unable to solve this issue and may be a problem with the API itself.
+Error - When testing the programme there were some searches that where producing 404 error (not found).

+Solution - The issue seemed to be resolved by reducing the stop value of the randint() method.
+It was initially at 100 which may have been too high for some cuisine searches, due to there not being that many although this wasn't clear from the API documentation.
+Since reducing the stop value, the error has not appeared.

+Error - Using the replace() method on the 'instruction' data to remove certain componants did not work as exepected.

+Solution - Using Regular expression operations allowed me to manipulate the data the way I intended.

 ## Technologies